The ATHENA Award®

 Provide valuable service by contributing time and energy to improve the quality of life for others in the community.

 Actively assist women in realizing their full leadership potential.

 The ATHENA leadership model is a philosophy of leadership based on women's unique ways of knowing and leading.
 Developed by the ATHENA Foundation in collaboration through a grant from the W.K.
 Kellogg Foundation, the model identifies eight district attributes or tenets that are reflective of women's contributions to leadership:

 CELEBRATION AND JOY

 These personal traits have been shown to be more intuitive to women than men.
 They combine with the strongest aspects of traditional leadership—taking risks, assertiveness, hard work.
 And they prepare women to be successful leaders in the 21st century.

-Nominations for the 2018 ATHENA Award® are now closed.
+Nominations for the 2019 ATHENA Award® are now open.